kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-7-base64.md

 }
 ```

-For this task I will need another Gulp.js plugin:
+For this task, I will need another Gulp.js plugin:

 ```bash
 $ npm install --save-dev gulp-base64@0.1.2